meganz/MEGAchat/Readme.md

 ## Dependencies ##

- - `cmake` (and ccmake if a config GUI is required)
+ - `cmake` and `ccmake` (for a config GUI).
- - Our version of strophe.
-No need to explicitly check it out and build it, it's included as a git submodule (in /third-party/strophe-native), and will be built by the Karere build system automatically.
+ - Our version of `libstrophe`
+No need to explicitly check it out and build it, it's included as a git submodule (in /third-party/strophe-native), and will be built by the
+Karere build system automatically.
+ - `libevent2.1.x`
- - `libevent2` - version 2.0.x will *not* work, you need at least 2.1.x.
-You may need to build it from source, as 2.1.x is currently considered beta (even though it has critical bugfixes) and system packages at the time of this writing use 2.0.x
+Version 2.0.x will **not** work, you need at least 2.1.x.
+You may need to build it from source, as 2.1.x is currently considered beta (even though it has critical bugfixes) and system packages at the time of this writing use 2.0.x.
+For convenience, libevent is added as a git submodule in third-party/libevent, so its latest revision is automatically checked out from the official libevent repository.
- - `openssl` - needed by the SDK, webrtc, strophe and Karere itself.
+ - `openssl` - Needed by the SDK, webrtc, strophe and Karere itself.
- - Native WebRTC stack from Chrome, see below for build instructions for it.
+ - Native WebRTC stack from Chrome.
+See below for build instructions for it.
- - The Mega SDK.
-Check out the repository, configure the SDK with --enable-chat, and in a minimalistic way - without image libs etc.
- Only the crypto and HTTP functionality is needed.
+ - The Mega SDK
+Check out the repository, configure the SDK with --enable-chat, and in a minimalistic way - without image libs etc. Only the crypto and HTTP functionality is needed.
- - libcrypto++ - needed by MegaSDK and Karere.
+ - `libcrypto++` - Needed by MegaSDK and Karere.
- - libcurl needed by MegaSDK and Karere.
+ - `libcurl` - Needed by MegaSDK and Karere.
  - In the near future: libsodium - needed by MegaSDK and Karere

 ### For Desktop Operating Systems
- - Qt5 - QtCore and QtWidgets required only, needed for the example app.
+ - `Qt5` - QtCore and QtWidgets required only, needed for the example app.

 * Android and iOS
 You need to set up a cross-compile environment that can works with both aututools amd cmake.
 Look at the instructions